 Stage IV anal cancer is when the cancer has metastasized or spread to distant lymph nodes, tissues or organs such as the lungs, liver, brain or bones.
 Chemotherapy is the standard treatment, although sometimes radiation is also used.

 The initial chemotherapy treatment regimen for stage IV anal cancer generally involves 5-FU and cisplatin.
 Other initial treatment approaches may include paclitaxel and/or carboplatin.
-For more detailed information on treatment for stage IV anal cancer, please see Treatment for Anal Cancer.
-For more information on side effect management, please see the Side Effects of Chemotherapy.
+Since 2018, the immunotherapies nivolumab and pembrolizumab have also been options for patients with metastatic cancer for whom first-line therapy has not been effective.

 The treatment for stage IV cancer has remained essentially the same since the 1970s.
 We are working to bring more attention to the issue of anal cancer so that research will advance treatment far beyond its current state.